vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     After you complete these steps, the primary NSX Advanced Load Balancer controller becomes the leader for the cluster and invites the other controllers to the cluster as members.

     NSX Advanced Load Balancer then performs a warm reboot of the cluster.
 This process can take approximately 10-15 minutes.
 You are automatically logged out of the controller node where you are currently logged in.
-Enter the cluster IP address in the browser, to see details about the cluster formation task.
+To see details about the cluster formation task, enter the cluster IP address in the browser.

     ![Controller initialization](img/tko-on-vsphere/16.ALB-Controller-initialization.png)